Jobs at Better Future Project

 SUMMER: Part-time (25-39 hours per week) or Full-time (30-40 hours per week)

 FALL: September or October

 End: Approx. 12-15 weeks after your starting week

 Better Future Project is an equal opportunity employer.
 We are an organization working to actively challenge systems of oppression.
-Women, people of color, indigenous people, people of all sexual orientations and gender identities, military veterans, and members of other historically disenfranchised groups are encouraged to apply.
+Women, trans/ non-binary/GNC, people of color, indigenous people, LGBTQ, military veterans, people with disabilities, and members of other historically disenfranchised groups are encouraged to apply.